szabgab/perlmaven.com/sites/en/pages/adding-news-feed-to-metacpan.md

 (This looks like some [Template Toolkit](http://template-toolkit.org/) that has some [Markdown](https://daringfireball.net/projects/markdown/) formatted text in it.

-After saving the file visiting http://localhost:5000/news still showed <b>Not Found</b>
+After saving the file visiting http://localhost:5000/news still showed **Not Found**

 <img src="/img/metacpan_news_not_found.png" alt="MetaCPAN news not found" />